You are currently viewing Drupchhu or Holy Spring Waters in Bhutan: Beliefs and Benefits

 Also Read: Kurjey Lhakhang, where Guru Rinpoche left an Impression of his Body

 Some holy waters are known to offer numerous spiritual and medicinal benefits.
-For instance, the Tsheringma Drupchhu of Tshangkha village in Trongsa district is believed to have been established by the deity of longevity (goddess—Tshe-ring-ma) and thus, drinking or bathing in it is believed to enhance one’s longevity.
-Bhutanese people also believe this spring water can produce a melodious voice, a quality usually desired by singers.
+For instance, the Tsheringma Drubchhu of Tshangkha village in Trongsa district is believed to have been established by the deity of longevity (goddess—Tshe-ring-ma) and thus, drinking or bathing in it is believed to enhance one’s longevity.
+People also believe that this spring water can produce a melodious voice.
 The people of Tshangkha village who live near the Tsheringma holy water have a particularly melodious voice since it is their primary source of drinking water.

 Holy Spring Waters in Bhutan